Children are not the tourist attraction

 Phnom Pehn| Cambodia

 Begging children is one of the most difficult sights of Phnom Penh, capital of Cambodia.
 There are so many of them living on the street, coming to people, tourists especially, asking for money and food.
 And a lot of people give them something, without realizing the consequences.
-Giving food and money to children condemn them to stay on the street, prevents them from going to school and accept help – at the end, on the street they can earn much more.
+Giving food and money to children condemn them to stay on the street, prevent them from going to school and accept help – at the end, on the street they can earn much more.
 What should we do then?

 Cambodia is a country where strange things are happening - says James Sutherland, International Communications Coordinator at Friends International.
 For example people think it is a good idea to organize tours to orphan houses.
 We are leading a campaign: “Children are not a tourist attraction”. ¾ of the children in orphan houses are not orphans, they have parents.
 Some parents sell kids to earn money.
 We say no to orphan tourism, but we also say no to people who give money to begging children.
 It keeps them in this situation.
 It’s one of our seven rules for responsible tourism.
 Rather, give funds to organizations which help them to go out of this kind of life.